 To make a compound word possessive, you usually add an apostrophe "s" at the end of the word, like: mother-in-law's car or five-year-old's birthday.
-If the compound word is plural, it can get a little strange with two "s" sounds close together, like: "fathers-in-law's
+If the compound word is plural, it can get a little strange with two "s" sounds close together, like: "fathers-in-law's attire".
+If you can, it would be better to reword the sentence so the plural compound word does not need to be possessive, like: "The attire of the fathers-in-law."

-Questions:-
+Questions : -

 Q1.
-Directions: Put the two smaller words together to make a compound word
+Direc ctions: Put the two smaller words together to make a compound word

-- 1. sun + shine =
+1. sun + shine =

-- 2. camp + fire =
+2. camp + fire =

-- 3. back + pack =
+3. back + pack =

-- 4. base + ball =
+4. base + ball =

-- 5. sun + flower =
+5. sun + flower =

 Q2.
 Unscramble the words to make a compound noun

-- a.
+a.
 Daytime

-- b.
+b.
 Woodcraft

-- c. downfall
+c. downfall

-- d. eyeball
+d. eyeball

-- e. granddaughter
+e. granddaughter

-- f. newsletter
+f. newsletter

 Q3.
 Write two compound words in front of each given word.

-- a. foot
+a. foot

-- b. water
+b. water

-- c. sea
+c. sea

-- d. head
+d. head

-- e. out
+e. out

+0000